openethereum/openethereum.github.io/Quick-start.md

 There are a few ways of proceeding here.
 You can build Parity from the sources; you can install Parity from our [binary releases](https://github.com/ethcore/parity/releases) for Ubuntu, Mac/Homebrew and Windows or, if you're on an Ubuntu Snappy platform, just use our Snappy App.
 Other Unix-like environments should work (assuming you have the latex *nix installed); we're not going to expend much effort supporting them, though build PRs are welcome.

-## Quick Start: Using a binary

-To use Parity simply run `parity` and then head on to `localhost:8080` or another port specified by `--dapps-port PORT` option.
-This will bring up an UI that can be used to monitor syncing progress and use Mist wallet or any other dapps.
-Once the syncing is complete, transactions can be sent.
-Before relaying any transaction [Secure Transaction Signer](Secure Transaction Signer) has to be used to sign it.
-This is done by clicking the extension button and following the instructions.

 ## Quick Start: Building from the CLI

 Docker is great for making sure differences between operating systems, distributions, installations and build environments don't get in the way of coding fun.
 For this quick start, we'll just use docker to set up a minimal Ubuntu installation and take it from there.
 However, you don't need Docker - similar instructions can be used to get things working on pretty much any Linux installation or a Mac Homebrew system, just don't come complaining if it doesn't work for you on some niche distribution (Arch, I'm looking at you!) or *nix with 6 months of cruft caking it up.
 Rather, get the docker image working and then figure out what the differences are.